MehdiHossenFahim/github-profile-analyzer/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+Distributed under the MIT License.
+See LICENSE for details.